NicolauSoleCoves/Pre-Freeze-Capacitance-Detection-System/README.md

 ## 📜 License

 This repository is licensed under the Creative Common License.
-Feel free to reuse and adapt the code and data with attribution.
+Feel free to reuse and adapt the code and data WITH ATTRIBUTION.

 ---